carava1998/RoboticsAutonomusCar/README.md

 # car_simulation_ros_gazeb

-A car simulation in a world using ROS and Gazebo.
+This Project it's based on the work made by @duthades A car simulation in a world using ROS and Gazebo.

 [![A car with laser in a Gazebo world using ROS.